mattbailey1991/atari-ppo-from-scratch/README.md

 # atari-ppo-from-scratch

 Implementation of the PPO (Proximal Policy Optimization) algorithm from scratch to learn to play Atari games.
-Follows tutorial from https://iclr-blog-track.github.io/2022/03/25/ppo-implementation-details/ 🕹️
+Follows the tutorial from https://iclr-blog-track.github.io/2022/03/25/ppo-implementation-details/ 🕹️

 ## Description